TRAFFIC COURT TRIAL

 involving infraction violations of the Vehicle Code or of local ordinances

 adopted under the Vehicle Code.
-You can request a trial by declaration by
+You can request a trial by declaration

 The following requirements must be met to qualify for a Trial by Declaration: